Safety Game: Inference-Time Alignment of Black-Box LLMs via Constrained Optimization

 \subsection{Problem Formulation}

-We restrict the task to multiple\textendash choice question answering (QA) in which each prompt \(x\) is associated with a finite set of plausible responses \(\mathcal{R} = \{r_1, r_2, \dots, r_m\}\).
-Among these, we designate a special \emph{safe fallback} answer \(r_s \in \mathcal{R}\), which is anodyne and policy\textendash compliant (for example, a refusal or a generic safe statement).
-The fallback contains zero useful information but also incurs zero risk.
-Each candidate \(r_i\) is assigned two numerical scores: a \emph{helpfulness} score \(h_i\), measuring how well \(r_i\) answers the query (larger is better), and a \emph{safety\textendash risk} score \(s_i\), measuring the likelihood that \(r_i\) violates safety policies (larger is riskier).
-Since we care about improvements over the fallback, we define the \emph{helpfulness lift} and the \emph{extra risk} of each candidate by subtracting the fallback's scores: $M_i := h_i - h_s$, and $\Delta_i := s_i - s_s$.
+To start with, we restrict the task to be multiple\textendash choice question answering (MCQ) in which each prompt \(x\) is associated with a finite set of plausible responses \(\mathcal{R} = \{r_1, r_2, \dots, r_m, r_s\}\).
+Among these, we designate a special safe fallback answer \(r_s\), which is typically a refusal or a generic safe statement.
+The fallback should contain zero useful information but also incurs zero risk.
+Each candidate \(r_i\) is assigned two numerical scores: a helpfulness score \(h_i\), measuring how well \(r_i\) answers the query (larger is better), and a safety\textendash risk score \(s_i\), measuring the likelihood that \(r_i\) violates safety policies (larger is riskier).
+Since we care about improvements over the fallback, we define the helpfulness lift and the extra risk of each candidate by subtracting the fallback's scores: $M_i := h_i - h_s$, and $\Delta_i := s_i - s_s$.

-By definition we have \(M_s = 0\) and \(\Delta_s = 0\).
-Thus \(M_i>0\) means \(r_i\) is more helpful than the fallback, and \(\Delta_i>0\) means \(r_i\) is less safe.
-Any distribution over \(\mathcal{R}\) that we select will therefore be at least as safe and at least as unhelpful as always answering \(r_s\); we never dip below the fallback on either dimension.

 By definition, $M_s = 0$ and $\Delta_s = 0$.
 Candidates may trade higher helpfulness for higher risk ($M_i>0$ and $\Delta_i>0$ can both hold).
 To compute \(h_i\) and \(s_i\), we employ self-probing using normalized log-probabilities of \textsc{Yes}/\textsc{No} tokens from the base model.
-Specifically, we use two binary probes for each candidate \(r_i\): a helpfulness probe \(\phi_H(x,r)\) that asks “Does \(r\) answer \(x\) well?” and a safety probe \(\phi_S(x,r)\) that asks “Is \(r\) potentially harmful or policy\textendash violating?”.
-We query a frozen language model for the log\textendash likelihoods of the single\textendash token completions \textsc{Yes} and \textsc{No} to these probes, denoted \(y_i^{H}\), \(n_i^{H}\) for helpfulness and \(y_i^{S}\), \(n_i^{S}\) for safety:
+Specifically, we use two binary probes for each candidate \(r_i\): a helpfulness probe \(\phi_H(x,r)\) that asks ``Does \(r\) answer \(x\) well?'' and a safety probe \(\phi_S(x,r)\) that asks ``Is \(r\) potentially harmful or policy\textendash violating?''.
+We query the model itself for the log\textendash likelihoods of the single\textendash token completions \textsc{Yes} and \textsc{No} to these probes, denoted \(y_i^{H}\), \(n_i^{H}\) for helpfulness and \(y_i^{S}\), \(n_i^{S}\) for safety: